DChristianson/vcs-lisp/README.md

 # LISP Programming

-This is an Atari 2600 game from an alternate reality.
+This is an Atari 2600 game from an alternate reality...

 - where a [computer language](https://en.wikipedia.org/wiki/Lisp_(programming_language)) from 1960
 - has been hastily crammed onto a VCS ROM cartridge in 1977